 For fast decay of the sequence b from Assumption 2, i.e. for small values of p, the convergence rate of the dimension truncation error of the integral from Theorem 1 can be quite high.
-This implies that computing the finite element and quadrature approximations with high enough precision requires, even for moderate s, a large amount of work.
+Balancing the required finite element and quadrature approximation errors with the possibly very small values of the dimension truncation error would result in a large number of samples, and consequently a large amount of work, even for moderate s.
 A standard Monte Carlo method converging like $N^{-1/2}$ in the number of samples N is thus not feasible, as the number of required samples is much too large.
 A QMC method converging at rate 1 is better, but for small p is still not accurate enough to allow these computations to be executed in a reasonable amount of time.